BurakCanKOCAK/go-classes/tasks-excellent/README.md

 Come up with a resource that your app would serve (ie. Books, Cars, Customers, ect.).
 It should have at least 4 fields, including an auto-incremented ID.

-A slice containing all instances of said resource sould be stored in-memory.
+A slice containing all instances of said resource should be stored in-memory.
 Using a persistent DB is not required.
 Starting contents (at least 4 items) can be hard-coded.

 ### Endpoints